ObserveRTC/schemas/npm-lib/README.md

-padId (**Mandatory**) | The id of Sfu pad. ssrc (**Mandatory**) | The synchronization source id of the RTP stream noReport | Flag indicate to not generate report from this sample mediaType | the type of the media the stream carries ("audio" or "video") (Possible values are: audio,<br />video) payloadType | The payload type field of the RTP header mimeType | The negotiated mimeType in the SDP
+padId (**Mandatory**) | The id of Sfu pad. ssrc (**Mandatory**) | The synchronization source id of the RTP stream noReport | Flag indicate to not generate report from this sample internal | Flag to indicate that the rtp pad is used as an internal communication between SFU instances mediaType | the type of the media the stream carries ("audio" or "video") (Possible values are: audio,<br />video) payloadType | The payload type field of the RTP header mimeType | The negotiated mimeType in the SDP